oraziorillo/oraziorillo/README.md

 Orazio here.

-AI Engineer at Datwave.
-I design, build, and scale ML/AI systems that solve other companies' problems.
+I'm an AI Research Engineer at Nuraxi.ai, where I build foundational AI models for the healthcare sector.

 My passions usually involve building or tinkering with something related to computers.
 For the past 5+ years, AI has been a big one.